 - Material for children is not subject to overdue fines.

-- If a loan is overdue, the library will send the customer an overdue notice and charge a fine.
+- The library will send an overdue notice and charge a fine for overdue loans.
 Overdue notices will also be sent for overdue children’s material.

 Replacement of material